HieronymusEsteban/Assignment/CodeBook.md

 are then added and the data frame is renamed 'TrainTest_MeanStd_Complete'.

 ### Summarizing the Extracted Means and Standard Deviations by taking their means (Means of Means and Means of Standard Deviations)
-for for every variable-subject-activity combination:
+### for for every variable-subject-activity combination:
 TrainTest_MeanStd_Complete contains several data points for every variable-subject-activity combination.
 These data can thus be summarized by taking the mean value for every such combination and storing it in a new data frame 'VariableMeans_ActivitySubject'.
-In order to calculate the means of each variable for each activity and subject, an additional variable indicating activity-subject-combinations is created (I call this variable 'factorCombinations' even though my code does not actually convert the activity and subject variables into factors (not necessary).
-The new variable 'factorCombination' is then converted into a factor.
+In order to calculate the means of each variable for each activity and subject, an additional character vector indicating activity-subject-combinations is created (I call this variable 'factorCombinations' even though my code does not actually convert the activity and subject vectors into factors (not necessary).
+The new vector 'factorCombination' is then converted into a factor.
 This factor 'factorCombination' is then used to take the mean for every activity-subject combination of any given variable by using
 'tapply'.
 Since we have many variables the code loops through all the variables.